Establishing liability is vital for a successful personal injury claim. See how to prove negligence and handle allegations of shared fault.

 If the adjuster tries accusing you of being 100 percent to blame for causing your injuries, don’t accept it.
 Avoid admitting any fault and contact a personal injury attorney for a free case evaluation.
 There’s no downside to discussing your legal options with a professional.

 Types of Liability in Personal Injury Cases

 - Negligence Liability: An individual or business is liable for your injuries if they breach a legal duty to prevent harm, like a driver who runs a red light and T-bones your car, or a bar owner that overserves a patron.

 - Intentional Liability: Someone who intentionally causes your injuries is also liable, such as a mugger who breaks your nose after demanding money.

-Common Liability Scenarios
+Common Examples of Liability

-Traffic Accidents: Sharon was driving to pick up a friend for a girls’ night out.
+Traffic Accident: Sharon was driving to pick up a friend for a girls’ night out.
 She was texting her friend to say she was on the way.
 While glancing down at her phone, she didn’t see the car in front of her had stopped, waiting to make a left turn.

 Sharon plowed into the back of the stopped car, injuring the other driver.
 Sharon was cited for texting while driving and following too closely.
 She is liable for the other driver’s damages.